projectnessie/nessie-demos/README.md

 ### Spark

 Only has to be updated in `docker/binder/requirements.txt`.
-Currently, Iceberg supports 3.0, 3.1 and 3.2 while deltalake supports
-3.2 only, which we thus use in these demos.
+Currently, Iceberg supports 3.2, 3.3, 3.4 and 3.5, we use Spark 3.2 in the demos.

 ### Flink